-As we anticipate returning to School, St. John’s remains committed to a program of academic excellence designed to train the mind, strengthen the character and enrich the spirit of each student in a Christian environment.
+St. John’s remains committed to a program of academic excellence designed to train the mind, strengthen the character and enrich the spirit of each student in a Christian environment.
 We are actively monitoring the spread of COVID-19 and following health guidance for the reopening of St. John's.

 What Constitutes Success at St. John's:

 - Creating and maintaining an on-campus learning environment in which all constituents adhere to health and safety protocols.

 - Caring for colleagues, students and families while accepting that we are not here to be right, but to get it right, and that right will be a moving target that requires patience, determination, adaptation and humility.

 - Delivering flexible learning models that provide students with a St. John’s education and experience irrespective of whether they learn at school or at home; respecting families’ decisions regarding the choices they make for their children.